- Easy-to-use platform

 Selling too soon can mean taking a loss.
 You might miss out on a recovery that could’ve boosted your portfolio.

-For example, Facebook (now Meta) went public to much excitement in May 2012.
+For example, Facebook (now Meta) went public in May 2012.
 Amid concerns about the company’s valuation, its stock failed to move above the listing price of $38 USD and fell to as low as $19 USD by August 2012.
-Those who stuck it out with Facebook stock initially took a loss but would’ve seen their shares grow to $116 USD by December 2022.
+While the investors who stuck it out initially took a loss those who chose not to panic eventually saw their shares grow to $116 USD by December 2022.

 Buying a stock just because it is cheap can be risky.
 There may be reasons the price is so low, so check company fundamentals and other sources such as analyst and media reports.